 Cigarette smoking is an addictive behavior, and is the primary cause of cardiovascular and pulmonary disease, and cancer (among other diseases).
 Cigarette smoke contains thousands of components that may affect caloric intake and energy expenditure, although nicotine is the major addictive substance present, and has the best described actions.
 Nicotine exposure from cigarette smoke can change brain feeding regulation to reduce appetite via both energy homeostatic and reward mechanisms, causing a negative energy state which is characterized by reduced energy intake and increased energy expenditure that are linked to low body weight.
 These findings have led to the public perception that smoking is associated with weight loss.
 However, its effects at reducing abdominal fat mass (a predisposing factor for glucose intolerance and insulin resistance) are marginal, and its promotion of lean body mass loss in animal studies suggests a limited potential for treatment in obesity.
 Smoking during pregnancy puts pressure on the mothers metabolic system and is a significant contributor to adverse pregnancy outcomes.

-Panchapakesan, U, Pollock, C & Saad, S 2011, 'Renal epidermal growth factor receptor: its role in sodium and water homeostasis in diabetic nephropathy.', Clinical and experimental pharmacology & physiology, vol. 38, no. 2, pp. 84-88.View/Download from: Publisher's site
+Panchapakesan, U, Pollock, C & Saad, S 2011, 'Renal epidermal growth factor receptor: Its role in sodium and water homeostasis in diabetic nephropathy', CLINICAL AND EXPERIMENTAL PHARMACOLOGY AND PHYSIOLOGY, vol. 38, no. 2, pp. 84-88.View/Download from: Publisher's site

 Saad, S, Stanners, SR, Yong, R, Tang, O & Pollock, CA 2010, 'Notch mediated epithelial to mesenchymal transformation is associated with increased expression of the Snail transcription factor', INTERNATIONAL JOURNAL OF BIOCHEMISTRY & CELL BIOLOGY, vol. 42, no. 7, pp. 1115-1122.View/Download from: Publisher's site